How to Get into DevOps

 With this approach, manual tasks were prevalent, leading to a higher risk of errors and slower software delivery times.
 The lack of collaboration and automation made meeting the demands of today's fast-paced business environments impossible.
 This led to the rise of DevOps.

 DevOps helps teams work together seamlessly, automating many manual tasks and reducing the risk of errors.
 It also enables faster and more frequent software releases, which is crucial in today's fast-paced business environment.
-Ultimately, DevOps ensures that software is delivered quickly, reliably, and with high quality, giving organizations a competitive edge.
+Ultimately, DevOps ensures that high-quality software is delivered quickly and reliably, giving organizations a competitive edge.

 Skills Required to Become a DevOps Engineer